ghas-lab-templates/exercises/module-1.md

 ```
 </details>

-6. Open a terminal in Codespaces and run `npm install json-web-token`
+6. Open a terminal in Codespaces and run `npm install json-web-token`.
-7. Commit and push the code
+7. Commit and push the code.

 <details>
     <summary>Git Commands </summary>